 For multimedia productions, the length depends on the format.
 Please contact the editors at the email address to discuss submissions of such pieces.

-If you have any questions about submissions, you can either use the email address above or contact the editors via the Contact page.
+If you have any questions about submissions, please use the email address above.

 Please note: these submissions guidelines will be under review by the Editorial Board and the committee involved in creating the association’s constitution.
 Thus, these guidelines are subject to change before an article is accepted for publication at this time.
 These guidelines are current as of June 15, 2017.